Multiple Selection Display Modes

 Show the chip remove icon based on conditions

-The chip cancel (remove) icon in the MultiSelect component can be shown or hidden based on specific conditions by using the OnChipTag event.
-The TaggingEventArgs argument provides the SetClass property, which allows assigning a custom CSS class to items.
-By applying a specific CSS class, you can hide the cancel icon for selected items through CSS styling.
+The chip cancel (remove) icon can be shown or hidden conditionally by using the OnChipTag event.
+The TaggingEventArgs argument provides the SetClass property to assign a custom CSS class to selected chips.
+Apply a CSS rule for that class to hide the cancel icon for specific items.

-In the example below, we hide the cancel icon for both “Badminton” and “Cricket” items.
+In the example below, the cancel icon is hidden for the “Badminton” and “Cricket” items.

 • CSHTML